- Published on Wednesday, July 5, 2023, last updated

 Changes

-tab, which is called adiff note
+tab, known as adiff note

 Overview

-tab (or unapproved if you have already approved).
+tab (or unapprove it if already approved).

 Finalizing and Merging a Merge Request in GitLab